PandahutMushy/Schematics/README.md

 - Either just plop in, or just plop in and edit in your Mysql Configuration

 ## Configuration:
-- SchematicsDatabaseInfo:Fill in your database info here and set UseDatabase to true
+- SchematicsDatabaseInfo: Fill in your database info here and set UseDatabase to true

 - UseDatabase: Set to true if you want to use your database.